Tata Sabaya: Geography and geomorphology

 Tata Sabaya lies just north of the Salar de Coipasa in Bolivia.
 The small village of Pagador lies west-southwest of the volcano, but the whole region is overall thinly inhabited.
 The name means "Father Sabaya"; the term "Sabaya" may be the Aymara corruption of the Quechua term for "devil", "demon".
-The volcano is a topic in local myths, where it is sometimes personified.
+The volcano, which features a summit sanctuary, is a topic in local myths, where it is sometimes personified, and subject of a ritual involving it and neighbouring volcanoes.

 Tata Sabaya is part of the Central Volcanic Zone of the Andes, which consists of a volcanic arc that mainly follows the Western Cordillera.
 There are about 44 Holocene volcanoes, however the remoteness of the region and dry climate has restricted scientific research of these volcanoes; among the better known are Lastarria, the Nevados de Payachata, Ollagüe, San Pablo, San Pedro and Socompa.

 Tata Sabaya is a volcano which reaches a height of 5430 m.
 Five lava flows extend north from the summit and display levees and flow fronts, the flows reaching a maximum length of 2 km.
 The top of these flows is cut by a collapse scar that extends east and west of the edifice in the form of scarps up to 50 m high.
 The space between the scarps is in turn filled by more recent lava flows with a blocky appearance.
 Farther away of the edifice, the scarp is more noticeable and reaches a height of about 200 m on the southeastern side of the volcano.

 A 300 km2 large deposit south of the volcano, originally interpreted as a nuee ardente deposit, is actually a landslide deposit which extends over a length of 20 km and a width of 7 km; its volume is about 6 ± 1 km3.
 The landslide incorporated material from the salar, and its rocks reflect in part the layering and structure of the pre-collapse volcano.
 The deposit is one of the more conspicuous of its type, to the point that it was observed and identified on low-resolution Landsat images.
 It consists of material that forms hummock-like deposits, with individual hummocks becoming smaller the farther away from the edifice they are.
 The deposit extends into the Salar de Coipasa where it is confined by faults and is in part covered by lacustrine sediments such as tufa.